 There aren’t a ton of sights to see in this part of Venice.
 However, there are plenty of chic waterfront cafes and cocktail bars to relax at, so you will still have plenty to keep you entertained throughout your trip.

-Across the Venice Lagoon from the main islands, there are no bridges connecting across to the city center.
+There are no bridges connecting across to the city center.
 If you want to do any sightseeing in the main town, you will need to rely on the ferry services.
 There are multiple routes going to various locations around Venice so it’s not too much hassle.

 This is where much of the Venice Film Festival is held.
 If you are visiting specifically for the festival, the Lido is where you will want to stay.
 On the other hand, if you aren’t visiting for the festival, you may want to pick a different area or time to visit.
 It gets both crowded and more expensive.